batfish/batfish/questions/Parameters.md

 * Constant values that denote addresses (e.g., `1.2.3.4`), prefixes (e.g., `1.2.3.0/24`), address ranges (e.g., `1.2.3.4 - 1.2.3.7`), and wildcards (e.g., `1.2.3.4:255.255.255.0`) may be used.

-* `@addressGroup(group, book)` looks in the configured reference library for an address group name 'group' and book name 'book'.
+* `@addressGroup(book, group)` looks in the configured reference library for an address group name 'group' in book name 'book'.

 * `locationSpec` can be used to denote addresses corresponding to the specified location (see [`locationSpec`](#location-specifier)).
 For example, `as1border1[Ethernet0/0]` includes all IPv4 addresses configured on `as1border1` interface `Ethernet0/0`.